 - Spray muffin tins (there is enough batter for 18 muffin cups) with vegetable cooking spray.
 Place muffin tins in the oven for 2 minutes.
 Remove from the oven and fill hot muffin tins until almost full.
 The hot muffin tins will give each muffin crispy edges.

 - Bake at 400°F for 30 minutes or until golden brown.
 Let muffins cool for 10 minutes before removing them from the muffin tin for serving.

 Have you ever heard of a grain called teff?
 It is one of the main crops in Ethiopia.
 Teff is a gluten-free, ancient grain that is high in fiber and has more calcium than other common grains like wheat and rice.
 In Ethiopia, teﬀ is usually ground into ﬂour and fermented to make a squishy sourdough bread called injera.

 While teff happens to be quite expensive, another grain popular in Ethiopia is affordable and can be easily found here in the States.
 Emmer, a type of farro, is a high protein grain that can be ground into a flour and baked into bread or cooked whole and used like rice.
 It can also be crushed and cooked with milk to make a porridge.

 Ugandans love their fruit.
 Some of Uganda’s major exports include dried fruits like pineapples, apples, bananas, and jackfruit.
-The one you’re probably least familiar with is jackfruit, a rough-skinned fruit with an orange-yellow center.
-You can eat the ripe fruit raw or you can cook it.
-The seeds can even be roasted and eaten.
-One cup of sliced jackfruit provides about 16% of your daily potassium needs.
+Jackfruit is a rough-skinned fruit with an orange-yellow center.
+You can eat it ripe fruit or you can cook it.
+The seeds can be roasted and eaten.
+And, one cup of sliced jackfruit provides about 16% of your daily potassium needs.
+Uganda also exports apples.

 Bringing Wakanda to your kitchen table is as easy as adding these nutritious foods to your next meal.